navchetna/ml/ops/README.md

 Open level2.ipynb and run the code.
 It will create a dataset, model, hosting/deployment and inference.

-## Level 3 - ML Flow Integeration and Performance Evalution
+## Level 3 - ML Flow Integeration and Accuracy Evalution

 Open level3.ipynb and run the code.
 It will create a dataset, model, and evaluate the result based of actual/predicted values.